 exec(string Program, string Options, int Mode)

-Opens an external program, document, URL, or batch file.
+Execute an external program, open a document or URL, or run a script or batch file.

 Program - file name of the exe, batch file, document, URL to be opened.

 Use "Editor" for opening the script editor,